Wisconsin is situated in the US Midwest. It borders Minnesota, Iowa, Illinois and Michigan, as well as two Great Lakes.

 Throughout the academic year, the university participates in research initiatives that contribute to the social and economic development of Milwaukee.
 Marquette is currently collaborating with the Global Water Centre, the Institute for Women’s Leadership and the Social Innovation Initiative.

-When it comes to sport, 16 varsity teams compete at the BIG EAST Conference.
+When it comes to sport, 16 teams compete at the BIG EAST Conference.
 Sports include basketball, golf, lacrosse, soccer, tennis and volleyball.
-For those who are less competitive, the Alumni Memorial Union organises a range of academic, cultural and sports activities for students to meet new people and have fun outside their studies.
+For those who are less competitive, the Alumni Memorial Union organises a range of academic, cultural and sports activities for students.

 Best universities in Florida